Basics of equitable program design

 NTEN courses run for one week and are offered twice a year.

-Participants will gain awareness of concepts illustrated in the Theory of Change to identify implicit bias in a program's requirements and reporting.
+Learn to apply the Theory of Change to identify implicit bias in program requirements and reporting.

 In this course, you’ll be introduced to concepts of equity-focused community design that are integral to implementing inclusive programs into your communities.
 You’ll explore specific practices for equitable program design, scheduling, and marketing.
 You’ll also learn essential skills for developing authentic engagement with your organization’s constituents during the design process.
 These elements of equitable program design are a critical factor in long-term systemic change and mission fulfillment.

 Bridget JacksonSenior Public Affairs and Communications Advisor, Western Region

 In addition to our own Nonprofit Technology Professional Certificate, NTEN is an approved provider for a number of other professional credentials programs.
 This course qualifies for the following credits: